Shining light on Baptist clergy sex abuse

 Op-Eds

 Who should lead church on safety, if not the SBC?
-The Tennessean, 7/10/08 ("The SBC's leadership stance suggests an unwillingness to change... it is about trust.")
+The Tennessean, 7/10/08 ("The very fact that Baptist churches are autonomous signals that they need the information that the convention could provide.....
+The SBC's leadership stance suggests an unwillingness to change... it is about trust."

 Cost plays a role; child safety a priority, by Rev. Wade Burleson, The Tennessean, 7/10/08 ("To argue that a list of Southern Baptist ministers who are sexual predators violates the self-government of a local church is illogical.")